A first next-to-next-to-leading order study of three-jet production at the LHC: Calculation details

 The pdf set {\tt NNPDF31\_nnlo\_as\_0118} is used for all perturbative orders.
 The renormalization $\mu_R$ and factorization $\mu_F$ scales are set equal $\mu_R = \mu_F = \mu_0$.
 The central scale $\mu_0$ is chosen as $\hat{H}_T/n$ for $n=1,2$, where

 The sum in the above equation is over all final state partons, irrespective of the jet requirements.
 Previous studies of perturbative convergence in jet production support this event-based dynamic scale \cite{Currie:2018xkj, Bellm:2019yyh}.
-Unless stated otherwise, uncertainties from missing higher orders in perturbation theory are estimated by independent variation of $\mu_F$ and $\mu_R$ by a factor of $2$ around the central scale $\mu_0$, subject to the constraint $1/2 \leq \mu_R/\mu_F \leq 2$.
+Unless stated otherwise, uncertainties from missing higher orders in perturbation theory are estimated by variation of $\mu_F = \mu_R$ by a factor of $2$ around the central scale $\mu_0$.

+The calculation of the three-jet production cross sections is computationally and technically challenging.
+The main bottlenecks are the double real radiation corrections and the corresponding integrated subtraction terms, due to large numerical cancellation between individual contributions.
+The numerical evaluation of the complex double-virtual amplitudes is fast due to the efficient representation presented in \cite{Abreu:2021fuk}.